kkaryl/AI6127-Deep_NLP/assignment2/README.md

 ## Q1: NER model

-I lost the question paper. :P
+I may have forgot to save the question paper. :P